Mastodon

 • Microsoft Azure

 NOTE: Use .raw files if you have a filesystem with copy on write enabled such as ZFS, btrfs etc. Use qcow2 if you’re using ext4 or anything else.
 You CAN use qcow2 on ZFS but you’ll have double copy on write allocations for every modified data block.
-I haven’t found any meaningful
+Meaning will probably be slower, I haven’t benchmarked in production so we’re going on the safe side.

-Since I manually installed ZFS on my Debian 13 Trixie pre installation I’m going to use raw, use qcow2 if you have ext4 since it’s 300MB vs 3GB.
+Since I manually installed ZFS on my Debian 13 Trixie pre installation I’m going to use raw, use qcow2 if you have ext4 since it’s 300MB vs 3GB for the .raw one.

 Homework for ZFS using zvols